sherlock-audit/2025-07-oku-trade-order-types/oku-custom-order-types/README.md

 ## Automation

 The Automation Master contract is designed to be monitored by Chainlink Automation-type systems.
+However, it is not meant to work directly with Chainlink keepers, as off chain routing must be calculated as the order is filled.
 Anyone can fill any of the orders as long as the order is eligible and they provide the necessary assets to satisfy the slippage requirements.
 The token-out assets are sent to the user as part of the upkeep function.

 ## Order Types